WWE Total Bellas and Matt Striker's "Labor Of Love" on Fox viewership - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

--The “Labor Of Love” reality show that includes pro wrestling personality Matt Striker drew 1.129 viewers in the overnight numbers.
-Last week’s season premiere edition scored 890,000 viewers.
-The final viewership count was not available as of this update.
+-The “Labor Of Love” reality show that includes pro wrestling personality Matt Striker drew 915,000 viewers in the overnight numbers.
+Last week’s edition scored 1.089 million viewers.

-Powell’s POV: Total Bellas finished 27th in the 18-49 demographic in the cable ratings on Thursday.
-The Labor Of Love show was up in total viewership, but still performed poorly compared to other network programming.
-I’m surprised that Fox hasn’t had WWE play up Striker’s involvement in the series during Smackdown.
+Powell’s POV: Total Bellas finished 41st in the 18-49 demographic in the cable ratings on Thursday.
+That’s a big drop from last week, but cable news shows have been dominant due to world events.
+The Labor Of Love continued to performed poorly compared to other network programming in all demographics.

 Be the first to comment